miledivovic/cass-npm-backup/README.md

  * `npm publish` (must be `npm login`ed)

 # Changelog

+## 1.5.25
+* Repo init now fetches max length of posts.
+Multiput now uses multiple requests if the POST length is too long.

 ## 1.5.23
 * Fixed issue that was preventing use of webcrypto module.